KamalChafik/homelab/README.md

 Features include:
 - Creation of invoices and estimates with customer data and line items.
 - Generation of PDF documents for invoices and receipts.
+- Support for multilingual/customizable email messages (PDF is attached, not linked).
+- Basic branding and business settings (e.g., currency, language, logo).
 - Sends documents to clients via email with the PDF attached.
 - **Uses the centralized PostgreSQL service** to persist billing and user data.

+No `.env` file is required — all configuration is done through container environment variables directly in the `docker-compose.yaml`.

 ➡️ [See directory](portainer/invoiceshelf)